yashi-star/Files_EncryptDecrypt/README.md

 # File Encryption and Decryption Application

 This Python-based application allows you to secure your files through encryption and decryption.
-It supports various file types, including audio, images, PDFs, and videos.
-Additionally, it features a simple text encryption functionality using Base64 encoding.
+It supports various file types, including audio, images, PDFs, videos  and text encryption decryption using AES.

----
+-

 ## Table of Contents
 - [Requirements](#requirements)